ipfs/kubo/docs/config.md

 the initiator choose the protocol, but will refuse to use any of the disabled transports.

-Supported transports are: TLS (priority 100), SECIO (priority 200), Noise (priority 300).
+Supported transports are: TLS (priority 100), SECIO (Disabled: i.e. priority false), Noise (priority 300).

 No default priority will ever be less than 100.